dstar55/docker-hello-world-spring-boot/README.md

 Build and start the container by running

 ```
-$ docker-compose up -d
+docker-compose up -d
 ```

 #### Test application with ***curl*** command

 ```
-$ curl localhost:8080
+curl localhost:8080
 ```

-the respone should be:
+response should be:
 ```
 Hello World
 ```